 In this type of motion, an object is moving along a circular path.
 Since the velocity is a vector, its constantly changing directions balance each other out.
 Thus, uniform circular motion is defined by the constant sum of velocity.
-Or to put it simply, if you are driving a car in a circle with the speed of 50 km/h, your acceleration is constant, yet your direction constantly changes.
+For example, if someone drives a car in a circle at 50 m/h, the acceleration is constant, yet the direction constantly changes.

 Center of Mass

-The geometric center often differs from the center of mass, since the latter depends on the density (and therefore the mass) of an object.
-It can be defined as the centroid of a system with any number of points of the same mass A0, A1, A2… An,:
+The geometric center often differs from the center of mass because the latter depends on the density (and therefore, the mass) of an object.
+It can be defined as the centroid of a system with any number of points of the same mass A0, A1, A2… An.

-The posture of a body determines the type of equilibrium we are in.
+The posture of a body determines the type of equilibrium.
 We distinguish the following types: